SkylineCommunications/dataminer-docs-connectors/connector/doc/Robustel_R2011.md

 On the **Polling Configuration** subpage, you can enable or disable the polling of specific groups of parameters, so that only the relevant information is shown.

-The **Interface** page features several management options and following subpages:
+The **Interface** page features several management options.
+It has the following subpages:

-- **Link Manager Settings** allow for the management of network link connections to optimize performance.
+- **Link Manager Settings**: Management of network link connections to optimize performance.

-- **Lan Port Settings** enable configuration of the LAN port, including IP address assignments and network masks.
+- **Lan Port Settings**: Configuration of the LAN port, including IP address assignments and network masks.

-- **Ethernet Settings** provide adjustments for Ethernet connections.
+- **Ethernet Settings**: Adjustments for Ethernet connections.

-- **Cellular Settings** manage configurations for mobile data connectivity.
+- **Cellular Settings**: Configuration of mobile data connectivity.

-- **Wi-Fi Settings** contain Wi-Fi options, including SSID, security settings, and channel selection for optimal wireless performance.
+- **Wi-Fi Settings**: Wi-Fi options, including SSID, security settings, and channel selection for optimal wireless performance.

-The **Network** page includes information and settings related to network management and contains the following subpages:
+The **Network** page contains information and settings related to network management.
+It has the following subpages:

-- **Network Status** section displays the current state of the network.
+- **Network Status**: Displays the current state of the network.

-- **Firewall Filtering**, which provides options for managing network traffic and security.
+- **Firewall Filtering**: Options for managing network traffic and security.

-- **Firewall Custom Rules** allow definition of specific rules for network traffic.
+- **Firewall Custom Rules**: Configuration of specific rules for network traffic.

-The **OpenVPN Page** includes settings related to VPN management.
-Tunnel settings allow for configuration of the VPN tunnel parameters.
-Password settings enable the management of authentication credentials.
+The **OpenVPN** page contains settings related to VPN management.
+You can configure the VPN tunnel parameters with the tunnel settings and manage the authentication credentials with the password settings.

 ## Notes